stain/incubator-taverna-site/src/site/markdown/introduction/taverna-in-use/arts.md

 <a name="composition-of-music"></a>
 ##Composition of music##
 [John Ffitch][2] and others at the University of Bath have developed a service-oriented composition environment for music.
 The environment consists of three main components:
- - A suite of synthesis Web services that incorporate a selection of the basic atomic components required for sound creation and processing</li>
+ - A suite of synthesis Web services that incorporate a selection of the basic atomic components required for sound creation and processing
  - A tool that gives a description of music in terms of the construction of the instruments (parameters, connections) and the score they will play on>
  - An “environment of use” that allows the connection and enactment of the synthesis services

 Both [Triana][3] and Taverna have been tested as the environment of use.

 ###Publications###
 This work is described in the [paper][4] *Composition with Sound Web Services and Workflows* by Ffitch et al